Engineering for Eco-Design of Food Products

 • Research & Development

-• Quality control
+• Quality Control

-• Patents, Technology watch, Consulting and expertise
+• Patents, Technology Watch, Advice and Expertise

 ICOA course leaders

-Stéphane Peyron (University of Montpellier, Faculty of Science),Thierry Ruiz (University of Montpellier, Faculty of Pharmacy) & Philippe Bohuon (Institut Agro Montpellier)
+Stéphane Peyron ( University of Montpellier, Faculty of Science),Thierry Ruiz (University of Montpellier, Faculty of Pharmacy) &Philippe Bohuon (Institut Agro Montpellier)

-Class M2 2018-2019 at a training seminar
+M2 class of 2018–2019 during a training seminar

-teaching content
+course content

-Master 1 ICOA - Teaching units (TU)
+Master 1 ICOA – Teaching Units (TU)

 Master 2 ICOA – teaching units (TU)